TrashUwU/PokeAssistant/README.md

 # PokéAssistant
 A free Pokétwo Hack/Assistant Bot that identifies Pokémons from Pokétwo spawns, pings a role if a legendary spawns, pings you if your Shiny Hunt Pokémon spawns and more!
 No auto-catcher for now, because it's against Discord TOS, TwT.
 ## Information
 PokéAssistant is a bot aimed to help Pokétwo players.
-It will tell you what Pokémon it is whenever Pokétwo spawns one (Free) and will also ping a role if rare pokémons spawn (Premium Only).
+It will tell you what Pokémon it is whenever Pokétwo spawns one along with many other features.
 As such, you no longer have to rack your brains or even search Google.
 Sometimes, you may just miss a rare Pokémon like this.
 ## License
 There is no license for PokéAssistant.
 This ensures you are not allowed to redistribute or change the code.
 I maintain all rights to the source code since there is no license, and no one can copy, distribute, or develop derivative works from it.